 31. A Modern Red Kitchen

-32. An Eclectic Red Kitchen
+32. Eclectic Red Kitchen

-33. Opt for a Darker Wine Red
+33. Wine Red Kitchen

 34. Red and Black Kitchen

-35. A Modern and Easy to Clean Kitchen
+35. Easy To Clean Kitchen

-36. Opt For A Tiled Backsplash
+36. Tiled Backsplash

-37. A Spanish Styled Kitchen
+37. Spanish Kitchen Design

 39. Lipstick Red Appliances

-40. Deep Country Red with Natural Wood Tones
+40. Deep Country Red

 41. A Calming Green Kitchen